AgentTroll/blog/2019-08-09-lessons-learned-debugging-part-8.md

 some certain plugin, due to the functionality of another plugin, or how can you bypass something?

-# Have One Plugin Handle Umbrella Events
+# Have One Plugin Handle Protection Checks

 On most servers, you'll find some sort of system for protection, whether it be protecting players from damage